senajeon/Data-Scientist/README.md

 This repository contains all the links to the Google Colab code review notebooks, slides, projects and other resources used in the 6-month intensive full-time offline Data Science Program (9-6, Mon-Fri) taught in collaboration with Korean Ministry of Science and ICT from June 2020 to December 2020.

 Topics include Data Technology(Linux, Hadoop), Data Analytics and Data Visualization.
-The programming languages used for this program are SQL, Python and R.
+The programming languages used for this program are MYSQL, Python and R.

 ## Course 1 Python